The Fractional Porous Medium Equation on noncompact Riemannian manifolds: Existence and fundamental estimates for approximate solutions

+The claimed results can now be deduced from \cite{CP} and standard nonlinear semigroup theory for accretive operators (for which we refer to the monograph \cite[Chapter 10]{V} and references quoted), since $ (-\Delta_M)^s $ and the nonlinearity $u \mapsto u^m$ (to be interpreted as $ u|u|^{m-1} $ for sign-changing functions) comply with the conditions required there.

-The nonexpansivity property \eqref{eq-wm-1} is, in fact, still a direct consequence of m-accretivity.
-We only give a sketch of how such a property can be extended from the discrete-time solutions to the limit (mild) solution, also in order to write down explicitly the corresponding time-discretization argument (i.e.~an implicit Euler scheme), of which we will make use below.
-To this end, let $T>0$ and $ n \in \mathbb{N} $ be fixed and set $t_k := \frac{k}{n} \, T$, for any integer $ 0 \leq k \leq n$, with constant time step $h := t_{k+1} - t_{k} = \frac{T}{n}.$ The mild semigroup solution, starting from $ u_0 $, is a continuous curve $ u \in C^0([0,T];L^1(M)) $ obtained as a uniform limit in $ L^1(M) $ of the piecewise-constant curves
+We now show how \eqref{eq-wm-1} can be obtained for the discrete-time solutions and then extended to the limit (mild) solution, also in order to write down explicitly the corresponding time-discretization argument (i.e.~an implicit Euler scheme), of which we will make use below.
+To this end, let $T>0$ and $ n \in \mathbb{N} $ be fixed and set $t_k := \frac{k}{n} \, T$, for any integer $ 0 \leq k \leq n$, with constant time step $h := t_{k+1} - t_{k} = \frac{T}{n}.$ The mild semigroup solution, starting from $ u_0 $, is a continuous curve $ u \in C^0([0,T];L^1(M)) $ obtained as the uniform limit in $ L^1(M) $ (see \cite[Theorem 10.16]{V}) of the piecewise-constant curves

 where each element $ u_k $ is recursively defined as the solution to the following fractional elliptic equation: